luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/14-creatures.md

 **Pollinator Swarm:** Interbred and gene-modified bee and wasp variations pollinate habitat gardens.
 They also produce honey, hunt other insects, trim leaves, and collect debris.
 Though non-aggressive, some have been modified for use as assassin or guardians.
 They follow [swarm rules](../16/20-nanoswarms-and-microswarms.md#swarm-rules).

-**Space Roach**: Grown to the size of a small dog, these insects are often biosculpted for bright colors and patterns.
+**Space Roach:** Grown to the size of a small dog, these insects are often biosculpted for bright colors and patterns.
 They are favored as pets and useful for minor janitorial duties.

-**Squidling**: These small-sized squid are adapted for air breathing and maneuvering in micrograv with natural air jets.
+**Squidling:** These small-sized squid are adapted for air breathing and maneuvering in micrograv with natural air jets.
 They are favored as pets and snacks by neo-octopi.

 ## Smart Animals